pedsm/team40/OSC/memoryManagement.md

 This is when you would partition the memory into non-equal sized partitions instead.
 For example instead of having 5 partitions with 5M each, you have 5 different partitions with 3M, 4M, 5M, 6M, 7M respectively.
 This reduces *internal fragmentation* since you are wasting less memory.
 Note that the partitions are still static and fixed size.
 This method also has its drawbacks:

 - More work needs to be done for the allocation of processes to the partitions.
-Note that this is still a fixed size and static.
 - It assumes that a program knows how much memory it needs.
 You could have a program that uses dynamic memory allocation and so deciding which partition to put it inside would be a pain in the ass.

 The following diagram describes two ways by which the OS can allocate processes in such a partition.

 ![Non-Equal Partition Allocation](img/partitionAllocation.png)

 - Diagram (a) shows a method where there is one process queue per partition.
-This means that each partition has a queue of processes that require that amount of memory.
+This means that each partition has a queue of processes that require at least that amount of memory.
 In other words, it is first come first served for the processes (you can probably already detect problems with this).
 One example would be if there were an abundance of processes that required just one partition.
 This means that only one partition would be busy and so memory usage would be inefficient.

 - Diagram (b) uses a single-queue.
 This means the computer takes each process as it comes and puts it into the smallest available partition.
-This partially solves the problem mentioned with (a) which is that you may be wasting several partitions.
+This partially solves the problem mentioned with for process queue (which is that you may be wasting several partitions).
 This method however, results in *increased internal fragrmentation*.
 This is because a 2M process may end up in a 6M partition if that is the smallest partition that is free.